-Our Accident and Injury Claims Legal Hour is hosted by Yasmin Ameer, Senior Associate in our Personal Injury Department.
+Our Accident and Injury Claims Legal Hour is hosted by Rachel Davis, Senior Chartered Legal Executive in our Personal Injury Team.

-If you require further help regarding accident and injury claims, please phone us on 01279 755777 or contact Yasmin Ameer directly.
+If you require further help regarding accident and injury claims, please phone us on 01279 755777 or contact Rachel Davis directly.

 Our Accident and Injury Claims Team will be hosting the Nockolds Legal Hour on the following dates:

 |Wednesday 17th October 2018 ||12pm - 1pm |

 |Wednesday 28th November 2018 ||12pm - 1pm |